STH News - Basketball History

 In 1891, the Canadian doctor and teacher Dr James Naismith faced a dilemma.
 His students at the International YMCA Training School in Springfield, Massachusetts, loved tough sports like football.
 They ran around and sought physical contact.
 Naismith's brief was to develop a less robust alternative, a disembodied sport.

 His idea is that if you're not allowed to run with the ball, you don't have to be stopped by a tackle - a tactical maneuver a player uses to stop his opponent.
 Instead, his pupils should pass the ball to work together on solutions and success.
-Sharing the ball has been one of the basic concepts of basketball ever since.
+Sharing the ball has been one of the fundamental concepts of basketball since its inception.

 Naismith forbade contact with the shoulder, shoving, leg positioning - everything familiar from sports such as rugby or football.
 At the same time, he borrowed from the Maya, Aztecs, and Incas, who had already set the sporting goal of passing balls through rings a thousand years earlier.

 The only difference was that the idea of the disembodied was not very popular at the beginning.
 Naismith's pupils were used to tackling and were not initially dissuaded by the new rules.
-They punched, wrestled, and knocked each other over.
+They punched, wrestled, and knocked each other to the ground.
 Dr Naismith remained patient, repeatedly interrupting the game and letting his pupils start again - until they liked sharing the ball.
 Basketball was born.

 The original rules of basketball

 Dr James Naismith wrote down 13 rules.
 Basketball should follow these basic rules.
-The most important of these was rule number three.
-It prohibited players from running with the ball and still applies today.
+The most important of these was Rule Number Three.
+It prohibited players from running with the ball and remains in effect today.
 The focus was on passing and throwing.
-Even dribbling did not find its way into basketball until 1910.
+Even dribbling did not become a part of basketball until 1910.
 Instead, the original nine players per team had fixed positions that they could not leave.

 Number of players

 Rule number 5, which prohibited holding and pushing, legging, hitting, and knocking over, was not well received initially.
-As players kept falling back into familiar physical patterns, they initially played with arm and leg guards and chest protectors.
-To create more space on the court (playing field) and minimize direct contact, the number of players was reduced relatively quickly from nine to five - and the idea of basketball as a disembodied sport became a reality.
+As players continued to fall back into familiar physical patterns, they initially played with arm and leg guards and chest protectors.
+To create more space on the court (playing field) and minimize direct contact, the number of players was reduced relatively quickly from nine to five, and the idea of basketball as a disembodied sport became a reality.

 Playing time: two halves with a five-minute break